-It also creates a harmonious environment between social workers from the welfare department and those from the department to continuously track the progress of the child who has to maintain contact with the mother through the foster parents.
-It calls for continuous interaction between the baby, mother and the foster parent well before the child is given away.
+It creates a harmonious environment between social workers from the DSD and those from the DCS to track the progress of the child who has to maintain contact with the mother through the foster parents.
+It calls for continuous interaction between the baby, mother and the foster parent before the child is given away.